 - Unintended exposures that endanger performance can be cheaply offset.

-Detect managers with statistical evidence of skill likely to persist
+Detect managers with statistically significant evidence of skill likely to persist

 Managers in the top security-selection skill decile are twice as likely to outperform in the subsequent three years.
 Managers in the bottom skill decile are more than twice as likely to underperform.